 Segment 1: Scarlatti and Monk

-We play some music of Domenico Scarlatti and Thelonious Monk, and invite a comparison of their spirit and personal approach to the piano, even as their music sounds completely different, being 200 years apart.
+We play some music of Domenico Scarlatti and Thelonious Monk, and invite a comparison of their spirit and personal approach to the piano, even as their music sounds completely different, coming from 200 years apart.

 Segment 2: Piano music on the quiet side

-In this segment we relax with a selection of piano music on the quiet side, coming from different continents and different times.
+In this segment we relax with a selection of piano music on the quiet side, from different places and times.
 We hear Ramsey Lewis, Ahmad Jamal, and Duke Ellington, then Mozart played by Lars Vogt, Alberto Ginastera played by Gloria Cheng and a Harold Arlen song played by Oscar Peterson.